 Besides scoring higher grades in their Oral Assessment, children who learn to express themselves are more popular, have greater confidence when attempting new experiences and dare to ask questions.
-All these differences will give them a greater edge in attain better school results, avoiding bullies, having greater happiness and satisfaction in school, and developing leadership.
+All these differences will give them a greater edge in attaining better school results, avoiding bullies, having greater happiness and satisfaction in school, and developing leadership.

-Public Speaking VS Speech And Drama: What’s the difference?
+Public Speaking vs Speech And Drama: What’s the difference?

 1. Time is ticking!

 The time spent on speaking practice is very different in Speech & Drama and Public Speaking.
-In speech & drama, the musicals, singing, plays takes up a large component of the time.
+In speech & drama, the musicals, singing, plays take up a large component of the time.
 However in Public speaking, what you pay for is what you get; speaking practice on stage.
 To truly develop a skill to mastery levels, intensity and time is a great factor.
 If speaking skills is what you would like to develop in your child, Public speaking can get your child to that level in many times shorter and cheaper, compared to sending to speech & drama which might take a longer time and more money spent to produce the same desired effect.

 2. Different Strokes and Crafts

-Public speaking teaches in depth combination techniques of word crafting, body gestures, voice, on how to convince, inspire, and motivate audiences.
+Public speaking teaches in-depth combination techniques of word crafting, body gestures, voice, on how to convince, inspire, and motivate audiences.
 These techniques are usually only taught to adults in professional institutions and are not covered in speech and drama classes.
 Public speaking is also more realistic in preparing children to have the flexibility to excel in the real world, rather than learning to be an entertainer like in speech & drama.

 3. The test of Courage

 Public speaking challenges the true abilities and courage of the child.
 As the public speaker needs to stands alone on stage, and everything he/she does will determine the success of the speech.
-In Speech & Drama, most major performances and plays involve many children on stage, granting them a confidence that comes in numbers.
+In Speech & Drama, most major performances and plays involve many children on stage, granting them confidence that comes in numbers.
 This team confidence will disappear the moment the child is put alone on stage without his/her peers, instantly lowering their effectiveness in delivering a powerful speech.
 To develop the confidence to stand on stage solo without any help to rely on is the essence of public speaking.

 The Greatest Fear In Speaking Is…